 Your grade will consist of a percentile score resulting from performance on the quizzes, exams, papers, presentations, homework problems, and classroom participation.
+The value of the exams and projects to the homework and participation within the overall course grade is approximately 80/20.
 Grading Criteria-Numeric, per Bellevue College guidelines: